A link to reset your password has been sent to your email

-Many of our cooking vacations are based in Soriano nel Cimino, which is right at the border between Lazio, Umbria and Tuscany.
+Many of the cooking vacations are based in Soriano nel Cimino, which is right at the border between Lazio, Umbria, and Tuscany.
 While largely unknown internationally, Soriano is just 15 minutes from Italy's major rail lines and the main A1 Autostrada (Expressway).
-That puts us at an extremely convenient near half-way point between Rome and Florence, right in the heart of Italy and within close proximity to most of Italy's most popular destinations: Rome, Florence, Assisi, Tuscany, Umbria, and much more!
+That puts the location at an extremely convenient near halfway point between Rome and Florence, right in the heart of Italy and within close proximity to most of Italy's most popular destinations: Rome, Florence, Assisi, Tuscany, Umbria, and much more!

-While all of our guests stay in town, your cooking classes will take place at Villa Eddarella which is 2 miles (3.5km) as a crow flies from the village of Soriano.
+While all of the guests stay in town, your cooking classes will take place at Villa Eddarella which is 2 miles (3.5km) as a crow flies from the village of Soriano.
 It is perched atop one of the rolling hills of the Tiber valley, just outside of town, among olive and hazelnut orchards.
-The views from the villa are breathtaking, making it the perfect setting for days of Italian country cooking & relaxation.
-On days that we have cooking classes in the morning, we all have breakfast together in town before boarding our minibus for the five minute drive to the villa.
-When we have cooking classes in the afternoon, we head here after our morning excursions.
+The views from the villa are breathtaking, making it the perfect setting for days of Italian country cooking and relaxation.

-While you will have your private village home in town, one thing is common among all of our guests.
+While you will have your private village home in town, one thing is common among all of the guests.
 Villa Eddarella becomes home.
-From the moment you first arrive here for the first cooking class, you will quickly get into the rhythm: Our house is your house.
+From the moment you first arrive here for the first cooking class, you will quickly get into the rhythm: "our house is your house."
 When you are at the villa, you will find that you are truly our house guest for the week.
 Feel like some wine?
 Just get a bottle from the wine rack.
 Thirsty?
 The refrigerator is yours to raid.
 Want some coffee?
 Just go ahead and help yourself.
-We do everything we can to make you feel completely at home, so it simply becomes 'home base' for everyone.
+Culture Discovery Vacations does everything it can to make you feel completely at home, so it simply becomes 'home base' for everyone.

-We are all about food & wine, and if there is one comment we hear more than any other from our guests throughout the week, it is "I can't eat another bite".
+This holiday is all about food and wine, and if there is one comment Culture Discovery Vacations hears more than any other from our guests throughout the week, it is "I can't eat another bite".
 You will never be hungry, and you will never want for more wine, period.

 All of the restaurant meals are in small, local restaurants that are considered the best of the best for their area.
 These are the places the locals rave about, not the touristy places.
-Furthermore, we don't do "tourist food".
-We insist on the highest quality at all times, and always pull out all of the stops.
+Furthermore, Culture Discovery Vacations doesn't do "tourist food".
+Culture Discovery Vacations insists on the highest quality at all times, and always pulls out all of the stops.

 The wine is always flowing at lunch and dinner.
-We always focus on local wines from the area we are in, and it is always fantastic!
-Additionally, the meals at our cooking classes are not little 'learn to make pasta' classes like many others.
+Culture Discovery Vacations always focuses on local wines from the area you are in, and it is always fantastic!
+Additionally, the meals at cooking classes are not little 'learn to make pasta' classes like many others.
 Instead, the classes are traditional Italian 'Sunday Family Meals' 5 courses, done to the max.

 When the week is over, you will have experienced the real Italy that few tourists have ever experienced.
 You will have made new friends, and you will have learned why Italian culture is so amazing, because you will have lived it!